swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

 This is an extremely important detail.
-Performance critical contexts that cannot sacrifice an implicit allocation from underneath their feet would greatly prefer to use `RigidArray` where it's impossible to do so.
+Performance critical contexts that cannot sacrifice an implicit allocation from underneath their feet would greatly prefer to use `RigidArray` where it's possible to do so.
 Solutions that try to carefully use `UniqueArray` without implicitly allocating will almost certainly be met with bugs. `RigidArray` provides this guarantee at the type level.
 These semantics come with concrete time and space complexity guarantees that aren't